sauerbraten/p1xbraten/README.md

 ## Menu

+For easy configuration of the new features, you can install an updated version of the `menus.cfg` file.
+The new file brings UI options for p1xbraten's new features and also includes various cleanups of the vanilla GUI.

-For easy configuration of the new features, download [data/menus.cfg](https://github.com/sauerbraten/p1xbraten/raw/main/data/menus.cfg) and place it inside a data folder inside you user data directory.
+Download the source code ZIP attached to the latest release and extract the data/ folder inside it into your user data directory.
 The correct filepaths are:

-- Windows: `%USERPROFILE%\Documents\My Games\Sauerbraten\data\menus.cfg`
+- Windows: `%USERPROFILE%\Documents\My Games\Sauerbraten\`
-- macOS: `$HOME/Library/Application Support/Sauerbraten/data/menus.cfg`
+- macOS: `$HOME/Library/Application Support/Sauerbraten/`
-- Linux: `$HOME/.sauerbraten/data/menus.cfg`
+- Linux: `$HOME/.sauerbraten/`

-The menu file also includes various cleanups of the vanilla GUI.

-An improved master menu using the changes from [listteams.patch](#listteamspatch) can be found [here]([./data/master.cfg](https://github.com/sauerbraten/p1xbraten/raw/main/data/master.cfg)).
-It will automatically be used when you save it as `data/master.cfg`.
+Afterwards, you should have (depending on your OS and user name) something like `C:\Users\John Doe\Documents\My Games\Sauerbraten\data\menus.cfg`.

+Once installed, you can run `/exec data/gamehud.cfg` to get detailed weapon stats in the lower right corner of your screen. **This will override any existing gamehud you already have!**

 ## Building your own binary